dchege711/programming_challenges/advent-of-code/2024/AoC2024/12-garden-groups/12-garden-groups.md

   highlight="cs"
   id="GardenGroups.PartTwo.cs" >}}

-Struggled a lot on this part until I looked at {{% cite rAOCDay12Part2 %}}.
-That the number of corners equals the number of sides in a polygon simplified the problem because it's easier to count the corners.
+Struggled a lot on this part until I looked at {{% cite rAOCDay12Part2 %}} and
+learned:

+1. The number of corners equals the number of sides in a polygon.
+2. Counting the number of corners, both concave and convex corners, given a cell and the grid, is well-defined.

 {{% comment %}}

 Covered bijections in <em>COS 340: Reasoning about Computation</em> but I don't think I had encountered their practicality in the world.
 In this case, the bijection between corners and sides works a lot in my favor.

+{{% /comment %}}

+I had some false starts, e.g., trying to compute all perimeter coordinates and then do horizontal and vertical sweeps to count the number of sides.
+This approach was easy to draw and intuit, but hard to code.
+The fact that I vaguely remembered some sweeping algorithms from COS 226 biased me to think that it was the optimal solution.

+{{% comment %}}

+Get in the behavior of designing more than one algorithm that could work.
+This should help exercise the ["Designing Software in Your Head That Could Possibly Work"]({{< ref "/computer-science/swe-in-practice/2022-06-06-perspectives-on-swe#designing-software-in-your-head-that-could-possibly-work">}}) muscle.

 {{% /comment %}}